-Telia AB creates backup copies of CA's private keys for routine recovery and disaster recovery purposes.
+Telia creates backup copies of CA's private keys for routine recovery and disaster recovery purposes.
 Backups are dealt with in accordance with the same access protection rules which apply to the original keys.
+At least two privileged CA Officers are required to manage CA private key backups.